Wednesday, April 18 6:00 PM

 Remember how much you liked to color as a child?
 Bring back the bliss!
 We’ll provide the coloring sheets and colored pencils; you create the masterpiece.
 A fun way to meet people and to relax.
 Feel free to bring a snack, and we’ll furnish the coffee and soda.

 From novice to published, all who love to write are invited!
 Receive encouragement, feedback and gentle critique.
 No matter your genre or writing form—poetry, fiction, nonfiction, screen or play writing—all are welcome.
 Sessions include writing prompts, topics and feedback.
 Participants can read their work aloud to receive constructive criticism from fellow writers.

 The group is led by Two Rivers’ Laurie Conrad.
 Meetings are scheduled the third Thursday of each month.
 Please bring a notebook and writing instrument.
 No registration is required.

 Participants will discuss Truck by Michael Perry, share artwork, and engage with fellow artist-readers.

-Participants will discuss The Miniaturist by Jessie Burton, share artwork, and engage with fellow artist-readers!
 About the club: read a book and create art inspired by that book.
 Then meet to share your impressions of the written work, show your art and describe your creative process.
-Intimidated by ‘art’?
-Remember, if you have a hobby, you’re already producing art!
+Pick up a copy of the book selection at the library’s front desk.

 Need tech help?
 We offer a little or a lot!
 Whether you simply need to know how to attach a document to an email, or you’re starting from scratch with the new tablet you got for the holidays, turn to our tech-savvy staff for help.
 Call (920)793-7114 for an appointment.